 There was no air support.
 The German Fiesler Storch OP planes were flying overhead with impunity but fortunately they were unable to communicate directly by radio with their ground forces.

 After many changes of H Hour it was settled that the Start Line would be the Arras-Doullens railway, to be crossed by the tanks at 1400 hrs and by the infantry, if they could make it, by 1430.
+They understood that French armour would be advancing on their flank but none was to materialise.
 Wireless silence was not to be lifted until sets were netted on the Start Line; any tactical benefit this might have yielded was to be far outweighed by the consequences.

-4 RTR reaching the Start Line on time were shelled.
-They crossed the railway line two squadrons abreast and, climbing a slight crest, struck the flank of SS Totenkopf Div followed by 6 Rifle Regt of 7 Pz Div.
+4 RTR reached the Start Line on time and despite fears that it was electrified they crossed the railway.
+Two squadrons abreast they climbed a slight crest and struck the flank of both SS Totenkopf Div and 6 Rifle Regt of 7 Pz Div.
 Without wireless communication squadron control was very difficult; tank commanders fought almost independently.
 The fourth achieved significant kills as they drove through the enemy towards Telegraph Hill.
-WO III Armit destroyed a number of A Tk guns with his .50 HMG.
+WO III Armit in his Mk 1 Matilda under intense fire, and with his .50 Vickers MMG jammed, charged a light A Tk gun line.
+The German crews managed to extract one gun but the remainder of the crews ran off.
+Armit and his tp supported by Sgt Strickland drove over the remaining guns putting them out of action

 Lt Tom Craig (a future CO of 4 RTR) had actually entered Wailly in his Matilda Mk II and was creating havoc including destroying a command armoured car.
 In his diary he subsequently wrote modestly